IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 The following table lists the configurable parameters of the <Ubiquity> chart and their default values.

+[//]: # (Do not edit the table directly, use Tables Generator: https://www.tablesgenerator.com/markdown_tables)

 | Parameter                                                | Description                                                                                                                                                                                                                                                                                                                                   | Default                           |
 |----------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------|
 | `backend`                                                | Backend for Provisioner and Flex volume.
 Allowed values: spectrumConnect or spectrumScale                                                                                                                                                                                                                                                     | `spectrumConnect`                 |